gustavecortal/person-action-object/README.md

 | 8 Videogames       | 8 Venir en tenue de   | 8 Vetements       |
 | 9 Pokemon          | 9 Piéger/emPêcher     | 9 Plantes         |

-J'utilise aussi le dominic system, qui associe des chiffres à des lettres.
-Voici mon dominic system : K/C = 0, L = 1, 2 = N, 3 = M, 4 = R, 5 = S, 6 = D, 7 = T, 8 = V, 9 = P/B.
+For example, the objects from 70 to 79 are tools, and the characters from 50 to 59 are athletes.
+I also use the Dominic system, which associates numbers with letters: K/C = 0, L = 1, 2 = N, 3 = M, 4 = R, 5 = S, 6 = D, 7 = T, 8 = V, 9 = P/B.

-Avec la catégorisation et le dominic system, je peux rapidement décoder un objet mental, sans apprendre son nombre correspondant.
-Par exemple, considérons qu'une scène mentale contient le personnage Daft Punk.
-Daft Punk est un chanteur (1) et la première lettre du personnage est D (2), donc le nombre correspondant à Daft Punk est 12.
-J'ai réussi à décoder l'objet mentale Daft Punk sans connaitre au préalable l'association entre Daft Punk et 12.
-Ainsi, pour retenir Pi rapidement, je place les scènes dans mes palais mentaux.
-Ensuite, lors de la récitation, je décode les scènes sans devoir apprendre mon système PAO, grâce à la catégorisation des objets mentaux et au dominic system.
-Avec un entrainement régulier (15 minutes par jour), il est possible de retenir 1000 décimales en moins d'un mois.

-Le fichier .xlsx contient les 100 personnages, actions et objets organisés selon les catégories et le dominic system.
-Il contient aussi les 167 scènes correspondant aux 1000 décimale de Pi.

-Voici ma vidéo où je récite les premières décimales de Pi :
+I can quickly decode a mental object without learning its corresponding number.
+For example, consider a mental scene containing the character Daft Punk.
+Daft Punk is a singer (1), and the first letter of the character is D (2), so the number corresponding to Daft Punk is 12.
+I decoded the mental object Daft Punk without knowing the association between Daft Punk and 12 beforehand.
+Thus, I place the scenes in my mental palaces to memorize Pi.
+Then, during recitation, I decode the scenes without needing to learn my PAO system, thanks to the categorization of mental objects and the Dominic system.
+Regular practice (15 minutes a day) makes memorizing 1000 decimal places in less than a month possible.
+This file contains my system and the 167 scenes corresponding to the 1000 digits of Pi.

+Video where I recite 1000 digits of Pi:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/ugPApy2C1lk/0.jpg)](https://www.youtube.com/watch?v=ugPApy2C1lk)